cxw620/rust-polyglot/src/stability.md

 Multiple versions of the same library can end up in the same program, and are then treated as entirely disjoint by the language.
-If they are require to interoperate, special measures must be taken.
+If they need to interoperate,
+special measures must be taken.
 For example,
 when the [`log`](https://crates.io/crates/log) crate makes a new incompatible release,